Man reported missing from Seattle-based Clipper Seafoods fishing boat in Alaska

 The Coast Guard is investigating a man’s disappearance from a Seattle-based company’s fishing vessel in the Bering Sea, 60 miles north of St. Matthew Island in Alaska.

-The man was last seen working on a Clipper Seafoods boat that was fishing, processing and freezing Alaska cod.
+The worker was last seen on a Clipper Seafoods vessel that was fishing, processing and freezing Alaska cod.
 He was reported missing around noon Thursday.
 The Coast Guard suspended a 24-hour search for the man Friday afternoon.

-The water was about 50 degrees and winds were at 15 mph at the time of the search, according to a Friday press release from the Coast Guard.
+The water was about 50 degrees and winds were at 15 mph at the time of the search, according to a Friday news release from the Coast Guard.

 The vessel, the Clipper Epic, can hold about 60,000 pounds of frozen seafood and a maximum crew of 25.